 When Kern County Animal Services reached out regarding Sierra we agreed to meet her but honestly didn’t have high hopes.
 Sierra was born with an Imperforate Anus.
-What this means is she does not have an anal opening.
-Her feces passes through her vaginal area.
+What this means is she did not have an anal opening.
+Her feces passed through her vaginal area.
 Most dogs with this condition grow septic when they are puppies and often humane euthanasia is the kindest option.

 Here’s what you need to know about adopting a cat or dog from Marley's Mutts:

 Each adoptable pet will be introduced on Facebook

 Each pet will have its own profile here on the website